metis-data/metis-book/docs/Prevent Database Incidents.md

 ## Integrating Metis

-To do that, follow the documentation for the technology stack you have in the[Setup Metis](SetupMetis.md) section.
+To do that, follow the documentation for the technology stack you have in the [Setup Metis](category/-setup-metis) section.
 The steps you need to take come down to:

 - Add Open Telemetry dependencies if you don’t have them in your project already;
 - Add new Exporter to Open Telemetry to capture signals about REST requests (using our SDK);